-Investors who have received advice may have the right to cancel their application to buy Shares at any time during the 14 days after the date on which they receive a cancellation notice from the ACD.
-If an investor decides to cancel the contract, and the value of the investment has fallen at the time the ACD receives the completed cancellation notice, they will not receive a full refund as an amount equal to any fall in value will be deducted from the sum originally invested.
+Investors who have received advice may have the right to cancel their application to buy Shares at any time during the fourteen days after the date on which they receive a cancellation notice from the ACD.
+If an investor (except for those investors who subscribe through the Regular Savings Plan) decides to cancel the contract, and the value of the investment has fallen at the time the ACD receives the completed cancellation notice, they will not receive a full refund as an amount equal to any fall in value will be deducted from the sum originally invested.
+Investors who invest through the Regular Savings Plan will be entitled to cancel their first subscription only; if a Regular Saver decides to cancel their contract within fourteen days after the date on which they receive the cancellation notice then they will receive back the full amount of their initial subscription.
 The ACD may extend cancellation rights to other investors but is under no obligation to do so.

-3.2.2 Documents the buyer will receive
+3.2.2 Documents the Buyer Will Receive